jessebuckmann/sample_preparation_module/projects/PrepTheBox_Olaf_and_Noor/README.md

 - Instructions: This folder contains all the necessary information if you would like to repeat some of the experiments we conducted during the design of the box
 - Mentor_Meetings: This folder contains the summaries of the meetings we had with our mentor, Dante Killian, and other experts.
 - Personal_Files: This folder contains the personal files of us both, such as our personal goals.
 -Roadmap_map: This folder contains information on the development of our project during the course.
 Think of files such as our schedule, our project canvas and our project goals.
-But also things such as celebration art pieces
+But also things such as a sketch of the box and celebration art pieces.
+-Technical_Details: This folder contains the technical details of our project such as a list of components and the dimensions of the box.

 ## Information on repeating measurements

-This will be the readme file of the Prep the Box project

-All information and instructions regarding this project will be placed in this file

-Noor ten Veen & Olaf Massen
+During this project many descisions had to be made concerning the design of the box.
+All of these were made after consulting the other project groups and some experts on the subject.
+For one design desicion we performed an experiment to see what the most effective solution would be.
+We performed an experiment to see if ventilation would be necessary in the box.
+To test this we measured the temperature inside the box after placing two beakers with boiling water inside, once without ventilation and once with passive ventilation.
+If one would want to repeat this experiment, the instructions can be found in the [Instructions folder]().